NunoMBatista/IngenhariaEnformatica/3ºAno/2ºSemestre/PC/cisco_config_guides_nuno/BGP (Border Gateway Protocol).md

 	- `ip as-path access-list [access-list-number] permit [regex]`
 		- Example:
 			- `ip as-path access-list 1 permit _(400|500|600)_` (permits routes containing AS 400, 500, or 600).
+			- `ip as-path access-list 1 permit ^$` (this router will only advertise its own originated routes and those redistributed from OSPF to its eBGP neighbors).

 **Example Configuration Snippet**